After School Activities 2025-2026

 Mrs. Corboy

 Middle School Tennis: beginner and intermediate level.
 We use the game-based learning format.
 A short instructional component followed by games incorporating the technical or tactical components demonstrated at the beginning of each class.
 The students have FUN, RUN & LEARN.
 Both doubles and singles play with drill games.
-Intermediate level students may progress and migrate into the Varsity Futures groupings.
+Intermediate-level students may progress and migrate into the Varsity Futures groupings.
 Socially, we try to allow friends of different skill levels to be “together”.

 Questions?
 Email coach Dave